squid-cache/squid-cache.github.io/Translations.rst

 Any existing Squid which have been configured with ''error_directory'' in their squid.conf will not be affected.
 If you have used this method to provide your own language translations please consider joining the translation effort by submitting your language as outlined above, and then upgrading to the langpack or 3.1 with auto-negotiate.

-Squid 3.1 will have the capability not only of providing better translated error pages, but pages matched to visitors own browser language settings.
+Squid 3.1 has the capability not only of providing better translated error pages, but pages matched to visitors own browser language settings.
 Currently they only see one language defined in squid.conf, whether they can read it or not.

 == So how can I do this upgrade? ==